 She nodded.
 “When I inherited my father’s gallery and apartment, I found boxes of old photos and papers.
 If there’s a trace to the painting’s whereabouts, it would be there.”

 “How long has it been?” asked John.

 “A year – almost.
 I went once after coming back to the States.
-There’s no trace that his murder ever happened.
-That’s the one memory that is the most resistant to coming back.”
+There’s no trace that his murder ever happened.”

 “Does Alex know you’re coming?” he asked.